mlaina/react-clock/README.md

 To execute the project:

-- Install all the dependencies of the project with `npm start` or `yarn start`.
+- Install all the dependencies of the project with `npm install`.
 - To execute the project, run `npm start` or `yarn start`.